On Beyond “The Virus”

 Be helpful, considerate, loving and kind.
 Make jokes, smile, love.
 Be happy.
 It’s infectious.

-If for interest of entertainment or practical reasons I read the news for a few minutes about the “pandemic” or what a president said in reaction, or the news outlets say in reaction, promoting fear and conflict, the media and social media amplifying divisiveness, how they are feeding off that; then I do some research until I see there are two sides to everything … if I keep digging, down the rabbit hole, I see then I’ll never “figure it out” or get to the bottom of it, because “it” has no real bottom!
+If for interest of entertainment or practical reasons I read the news for a few minutes about the “pandemic” or what a president said in reaction, or the news outlets say in reaction, promoting fear and conflict – the media and social media amplifying divisiveness, how they are feeding off that – I may then do some research until I see there are two sides to everything in the world of opinions.
+I can dig into the scientific investigations and data and do my best to ascertain facts of the world, beyond opinions. … if I keep digging to try and get to the ultimate truth of “the virus”, down the rabbit hole, I see then I’ll never “figure it out” or get to the bottom of it, because “it” has no real bottom!
 The mind is as deep and complicated as you want to make it.
-It always comes back to myself: it is “my world”, not personally, but as mind-projection of all of us universally (intersubjective agreement).
+It always comes back to mySelf: it is “my world”, not personally, but as mind-projection of all of us universally (intersubjective agreement).
 What is real?

 I will then sometimes, (a bit of the freedom-loving rebel or artist, the irascible philosopher in me perhaps), when a friend mentions something about it, present the alternate scenario (depending on what they say), such as if it sounds like they were influenced by the mainstream news and left-leaning ideas (conscious or unconscious programming) I’ll say, for example, it looks like more cases because there’s more testing, or that there’s a political bias in the reporting because of an upcoming election agenda, or whatever – not because any of this really matters to me, but because I’m challenging their beliefs (rightly or wrongly – there are times when I shouldn’t do this obviously).
 I’m not agreeing nor totally disagreeing.